calebrussel77/swarm/README.md

 Agents in the swarm can update the context with tool calls and handovers, and the swarm's context is passed in as a template to each agent's instructions during rendering with each swarm invocation.

+> [!IMPORTANT]
+> When `generateText` or `streamText` are used, the swarm will generate and process tool calls and handovers until a text
+> response is generated.

+Multiple subsequent tool calls and handovers in a row can create latency before any text is generated for the user.

+> [!TIP]
+> When `streamText` is used, the name of the tool that is called as well as the agent calling it will be available in
+> the stream.
+Use this to provide feedback to users.

+Though streaming is more difficult to handle on the client side, it can allow you to provide user feedback or take actions as new information becomes available, creating less latency, better UX, and lower time-to-interactivity.

 ## Hive
 A `Hive` can be thought of as a stateless factory for creating swarms (which are stateful-by-default).
 For applications which use swarms statelessly, hives are unnecessary.

 ## Handover
 A handover is when one agent in the swarm transfers control of execution to another agent. handovers are achieved through special tool calls that return another agent.
-Like traditional tool calls, a handover tool call can still have exeution logic; and both regular and handover tool calls can update the swarm's `context` object.
+Like traditional tool calls, a handover tool call can still have execution logic; and both regular and handover tool calls can update the swarm's `context` object.

 ## Hallucinations